Sykurlaust/WebDevProject/README.md

 # WebDevProject

-This i my first try building HTML + CSS project at Vefskóli.
+This is my first try building HTML + CSS project at Vefskóli.

 ## Features
 - Built with HTML